smithwrites/paapi/docs/sharing-data/index.md

 Replication latency is the amount of time after an update is made for it to be replicated across all systems.

-Most councils use one system to record planning applications, and as such any data strategy would have to examine data transfer issues around this.
+Most councils use one system to record planning applications.
+Any data strategy would have to examine data transfer issues around this.
 A conventional nightly batch update would likely meet this issue, with systems having a known 24 hour period of latency.
 As an API develops, this could be lowered using push techniques.

-An API would therefore have to send and recieve 'diffs', or just send changes to data, between start and end times, in order to not overload any nightly tasks.
+An API would have to send and receive 'diffs', or just send changes to data, between start and end times, in order to not overload any nightly tasks.

 The largest amount of data transferred would be documents attached to planning data.
 These would likely be transferred between systems using signed URLs.